Adam Danch

-Adam Mateusz Danch (born 15 December 1987) is a Polish professional footballer who plays as a centre-back.
+Adam Mateusz Danch (born 15 December 1987) is a Polish professional footballer who plays as a centre-back for regional league club Wawel Wirek.

 Career

 Gwarek Zabrze

 Danch started out at Gwarek Zabrze in the 2004–05 season and spent two seasons with the club.

 Górnik Zabrze

 On 1 July 2006, Danch moved to Gornik Zabrze for €20,000.
 He would go on to spend a decade at the club, making 303 appearances and scoring 10 goals.
 On 27 April 2017, Danch was let go by the club and he became a free agent.

 Arka Gdynia

 On 19 June 2017, Arka Gdynia approached Danch and offered him a two-year contract.
 On 6 December 2021, he left the club by mutual consent.

 International career

 Danch played for the Poland U20 national team, starting in all four of Poland's games at the 2007 FIFA U-20 World Cup.

 On 21 November 2008 Danch was called up by the Poland national team coach Leo Beenhakker for friendly matches in Antalya, Turkey.